Brand Names: Esomeprazole Strontium, NexIUM, NexIUM 24HR, NexIUM 24HR Clearminis

 - seizure (convulsions);

-- kidney problems--urinating more or less than usual, blood in your urine, swelling, rapid weight gain; or
+- kidney problems-- fever, rash, nausea, loss of appetite, joint pain, urinating less than usual, blood in your urine, weight gain;

 Taking esomeprazole long-term may cause you to develop stomach growths called fundic gland polyps.
 Talk with your doctor about this risk.